Bucket List Feeling

 "A number of experiences or achievements that a person hopes to have or accomplish during their lifetime."
 Source: Oxford English Dictionary

 Dream fulfilment is all the rage right now and as our knowledge of this amazing planet grows, the list of “must see” and “must do” experiences seems to lengthen almost daily.
 Currently, there appears to be a move away from the gathering of material possessions and a burgeoning trend towards the accumulation of a different kind of wealth, a wealth based on experience and memory.
 From whale watching to swimming with dolphins, dog sledding to the Northern Lights, our precious travel time is increasingly devoted to ticking off bucket list items and, bucket list destinations.

 This is exactly what drives us here at Artisan Travel.
-We are not in the travel industry to become rich in monetary terms because we believe that there are far greater riches to be found during our journeys to the Arctic, to South America, to Alaska, to The Yukon and other remarkable and unforgettable destinations.
+We are not in the travel industry to become rich in monetary terms because we believe that there are far greater riches to be found during our journeys to remarkable and unforgettable destinations.

 As we travel, we question everything because local knowledge is what we believe leads us to the greatest experiences.
 All our trips are designed in conjunction with our local partners in the destination to ensure that an Artisan Travel holiday ticks all the important boxes.

 There is so much to see and so much to do in this life and not a huge amount of time in which to do it all.
 Through our extensive and, admittedly, not exactly arduous research, we aim to make it easy for our clients to fulfil their bucket list ambitions.